Wolfenswan/Digital-Humanities-Link-Repository/Readme.md

 **Tutorials and Courses**
-- [The Programming Historian](https://programminghistorian.org/) - Features a broad spectrum courses
+- [The Programming Historian](https://programminghistorian.org/) - Features a broad spectrum of courses
 - [freeCodeCamp](https://www.freecodecamp.org/) - Features courses on web development and data analysis with Python

 **Hackathons and Dev-Jams**